 Day 5: Rest Day (The Pai Way)

-Did almost nothing.
-And that was the point.
+Do almost nothing.
+That's the point.

 That's the Pai effect.